ipfs/ipfs-docs/docs/concepts/bitswap.md

 ## How Bitswap works

 IPFS breaks up files into chunks of data called _blocks_.
 These blocks are identified by a [content identifier (CID)](/content/content-addressing).
 When nodes running the Bitswap protocol want to fetch a file, they send out `want-lists` to other peers.
 A `want-list` is a list of CIDs for blocks a peer wants to receive.
 Each node remembers which blocks its peers want.
-Each time a node receives a block it checks if any of its peers want the block, and sends it to them if they do.
+Each time a node receives a block, it checks if any of its peers want the block, and sends it to them if they do.

 Here is a simplifed version of a `want-list`: